 To keep the fall color palette less precious, try a light pink lip paired with a bronzed, earthy cheek and eye.
 Despite the fever for shimmer this fall, Christine explains that she actually prefers matte for the season.

 "[I'm hoping for] less shimmer.
 Matte looks gorgeous with fall wardrobe colors.
 I love for the clothes to make the statement and the makeup to complement."

 Follow Scibelli's lead and take the look further by swiping a deep almost-brown plum shade across your lips.
 Just remember proper protocol when it comes to prep.
-This scrub-and-balm duo from Frank Body keeps lips in tip-top shape pre-stain.
+Exfoliating your lips will keep them in tip-top shape pre-stain.

 Celebrity makeup artist Joanna Simkin thinks orange is going to be a big trend for fall.
 "With the changing leaves, the darkening skies, and releases like the Urban Decay Naked Heat Palette, burnt oranges, rusts, and sienna are all having a major beauty moment," she says.
 "Bonus: Anybody can wear some shade of orange and look amazing—it adds instant warmth to eyes, cheeks, or lips!"